Waynesburg University is an institution unlike any other.

 In a complex world full of unique individuals and thousands of paths for each to take, a select group of servant leaders committed to making a positive impact on the world join together at this University in a fellowship of learning, teaching and serving.
 Together, we bring to life the University's important mission of inspiring and challenging every undergraduate and graduate student to a life of leadership and purpose for the glory of God.

 Serving as educators, facilitators, motivators and mentors, Waynesburg University faculty and staff nurture and challenge the spirit of our students and guide them on their journey to become world changers, discoverers and explorers, as well as curators and stewards of God's kingdom.
 Our rich history reflects that Waynesburg University students have been catalysts for positive change and models for exceptional bravery and honor since the University's founding in 1849.

 This is why I am proud and honored to serve as Waynesburg University's President.
-Building on the traditions begun by Waynesburg University founders, President and Mrs. Thyreen led the institution in a spiritual regeneration, guiding the University to new prominence in Christian higher education.
-The work and profound dedication of the Thyreens is an inspiration to me as I begin my own tenure as President.
+Staying the course charted by Waynesburg University founders, President and Mrs. Thyreen led the institution in a spiritual regeneration, guiding the University to new prominence in Christian higher education.
+The work and profound dedication of the Thyreens has been an inspiration to me as I serve as President.

-My wife Kathryn and I are committed to preserving the University's traditions of academic excellence and steadfast faith to withstand a changing world.
+My wife, Kathryn, and I remain committed to preserving the University's traditions of academic excellence and steadfast faith to withstand a changing world.
 Likewise, I pledge to encourage our students and alumni to positively influence change in the world through making ethical decisions and living lives of integrity.

 Douglas G. Lee